iwanders/micro_hap/README.md

 # micro_hap

 This is a Rust (no-alloc, no_std) implementation of the HomeKit Accessory Protocol.
-Specifically aimed at running within [embassy](https://github.com/embassy-rs/embassy), currently it only implements the BLE transport.
+Specifically aimed at running within [embassy](https://github.com/embassy-rs/embassy), currently it only implements the BLE transport, building on the [trouble](https://github.com/embassy-rs/trouble) Bluetooth stack.
-There are many HAP implementations available, a few implement the logic needed to create an IP peripheral but I could not find any that implemented a BLE one, so I wrote yet another one.
+There are many HAP implementations available, a few implement the logic needed to create an IP peripheral but I could not find any that implemented a BLE one, so I wrote one to do just that.

 - It roughly follows the [reference implementation](https://github.com/apple/HomeKitADK), and thus has the same license.
 - It uses [trouble](https://github.com/embassy-rs/trouble) for interacting with Bluetooth.